How Much Should You Charge For Your Makeup Artistry Services? - Beauty Buzz Skip to main content

 What to Charge for Performance Makeup

 So, how much should you be paid for these types of makeup jobs?
 Again, it depends.
-If you’re working on a few actors for a play, you should be paid an hourly amount for x amount of faces.
+If you’re working on a few actors for a play, you should be paid an hourly amount for amount of faces.

 If you’re meeting a singer at the venue and applying her makeup before the show, your rate should be for both the application itself and the travel time it took you to get to the venue.